Disclaimer: This post is simply my pondering thoughts.

 It had to have been hard for him to stay still, I realize that.
 He was a person who was always looking for a new experience.
 When more families pushed into the west to find new experiences, he wanted to join them.

-Pa reminds me a lot of a family member of my husband’s who is always seeking a new opportunity that she is sure will bring her riches.
-Each scheme fails and she’s left right where she started.
+Pa reminds me a lot of a family member of my husband’s who was always seeking a new opportunity that she was sure would bring her riches.
+Each scheme failed and she was left right where she started.
 In some ways, this is Pa.

 “Laura knew that Ma had never wanted to leave Plum Creek and did not like to be here now; she did not like traveling in that lonely country with night coming on and such men riding the prairie.” – On the Shores of Silver Lake.

 When Pa did come back from his trips, he always had some crazy story about why he was delayed or what happened during the trip.
-The stories were most likely true — except that far fetched one on Plum Creek when he fell in a snowbank/cave and had to stay there for three days until he was able to dig his way out and then found out he was right up the hill from their house.
+The stories were most likely true — except that far fetched one on Plum Creek when he fell in a snowbank/cave and had to stay there for three days, living on the hard candy he bought for his kids, until he was able to dig his way out and then found out he was right up the hill from their house.
 Come on, Pa, really?
 You were in town hanging out with the blacksmith or the general store owner.
-Don’t lie, dude. *wink*
+Don’t lie, dude. *wink* (This is a joke, of course.
+I have no idea.)

 Despite Pa’s propensity to launch the family into an insecure situation, it was clear he loved them.
 I don’t believe he was always rushing off to something new simply for himself.
 Sometimes he might have been, but mainly he was taking new jobs, trying new things in farming, and moving to new places to help provide a better life for his family, not gain riches and fame for himself.